edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 - Would sending/receiving binary data (e.g. CBOR) be supported in this north-south message implementation?

     - Ans:  today, command service and device services support CBOR get operations but not set (C SDK suppports both).
 [Suggest getting feature parity](https://github.com/edgexfoundry/device-sdk-go/issues/488) in place between the SDKs before exploring CBOR support messaging binary/CBOR payloads.
+    - Ans update per Monthly Architect's meeting of 2/28/22: support get with CBOR payload.

 - Use of the message bus communications (by the non-EdgeX 3rd party service or application) would bypass the API Gateway.

     - Ans:  not an issue since the command service is serving as external to internal message bus broker.

+- Note a number of open questions in the Message Structure section that still need to be addressed.

 !!!
 INFO
         This ADR does not handle securing the message bus communications between services.
 This need is to be covered universally in an upcoming ADR.